solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 10. Select **Create**, the deployment will take a few minutes.
 Once deployed, several items will be created:
     - A PostgreSQL 14 instance.
     - Windows 11 Virtual Machine with the necessary software installed.
-    - Various Azure supporting services
+    - Various Azure supporting services.